The Washington Monument in D.C.

 The Washington Monument, a 555-foot marble obelisk, is located at the National Mall in Washington, D.C. and was built to commemorate George Washington, our first president.
 It does that handsomely.

 In 2011 an earthquake (I couldn’t believe it) hit the DC area (Virginia/DC) which damaged this beautiful monument.
-It was closed for about 3 years, then it was closed again because of elevator and some other issues.
-If all goes well the monument should be open for the public again in 2019.
+It was closed for about three years, and then it was closed again because of elevator and some other issues.
+If all goes well, the monument should be open to the public again in 2019.
 In the meantime we still can admire it from afar, from up close, just not from the inside out.